Configuring Adapters

 },

-In this example, we're using the 1Password CLI to extract the OpenAI API Key.
+In this example, we're using the 1Password CLI to extract the Gemini API Key.
 You could also use gpg as outlined here

 require("codecompanion").setup({